offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                   +---+
 ```

 The one exception is edge weight to the SINK node.
-At the end of the sequence, there's nowhere to go but to the SINK node, and as such the probability of edges to the SINK node must be 1.0.
+At the end of the emitted sequence, there's nowhere to go but to the SINK node, and as such the probability of edges to the SINK node must be 1.0.

 |          |             x            |             y            |             z            |       NON-EMITTABLE      |
 |----------|--------------------------|--------------------------|--------------------------|--------------------------|